 - Pharmaceutical company as national counsel in thousands of product liability suits transferred to a federal court multidistrict litigation.

-- Payment card company in consumer class action asserting deceptive practices under federal and state consumer protection statutes and common law.
+- Consumer product manufacturer in multiple consumer class actions asserting violations of state consumer protection statutes and common laws.

-- JD, University of Pennsylvania Law School, 2000
+- J.D., University of Pennsylvania Law School, 2000

-- BS, Industrial Engineering, Northwestern University, 1997
+- B.S., Industrial Engineering, Northwestern University, 1997

 - District of Columbia

-- US District Court, Eastern District of Pennsylvania, The Honorable Edmund V. Ludwig
+- U.S. District Court, Eastern District of Pennsylvania, The Honorable Edmund V. Ludwig